AndrewTingey/CS260/notes.md

     - renders stuff based on route

 18. What role does npm play in web development?
+    - manages node packages
+    - allows you to download third party packages

-What does package.json do in a npm project?
+19. What does package.json do in a npm project?
+    - specify certains scripts such as a deployment script
+    - what file to run project with
+    - name and other meta information

-What does the fetch function do?
+20. What does the fetch function do?
+    - api calls

-What does node.js do?
+21. What does node.js do?
+    - runs server

-What does Vite do?
+22. What does Vite do?
+    - allows to bundle all code together for production to display with react to deploy to a server